 Start with a Platonic Solids node providing a dodecahedron and connect below it a Facet node as in the previous post.

 Now feed the dodecahedron into a node of type Wireframe and in the parameter interface of this node set Wire Radius to .04.
 Connect below Wireframe a node of type Color and choose a color you like.
 Use a node of type Merge (see the previous post) to display the faces and the edges together.
 The result will look like the picture below.

 Now create a Sphere node, set the sphere radius to 0.1 and connect below it another Color node to makes the sphere red.
-Feed the result into the left input of a Copy node (now called Copy to Points node) and connect the right input of this node to the output of Platonic Solids.
+Feed the result into the left input of a Copy node and connect the right input of this node to the output of Platonic Solids.
 Copy will translate a copy of the object in its left input to every point of the geometry in its right input.